Form 8938 Reporting Requirements

 How do you calculate the value of your foreign assets?

 All values should be calculated based on the currency exchange rate on the last day of the year.
 The IRS requires that you use the U.S. Treasury Bureau of the Fiscal Service foreign currency exchange rate.
 If that exchange rate is unavailable, you should use another publicly accessible exchange rate.
-Note that you must provide the source of your exchange rate on Form 8938.
+You must provide the source of your exchange rate on Form 8938.

 What is a taxpayer living abroad?

-For the purposes of Form 8939, taxpayers living abroad include U.S. citizens whose tax homes are in another country because they are bonafide residents of another country or countries for the entire tax year, as well as U.S. citizens or residents who were in a foreign country for at least 330 days of a period of 12 consecutive months ending in the tax year.
+For the purposes of Form 8938, taxpayers living abroad include U.S. citizens whose tax homes are in another country because they are bona fide residents of another country or countries for the entire tax year, as well as U.S. citizens or residents who were in a foreign country for at least 330 days of a period of 12 consecutive months ending in the tax year.

 Assets That Must Be Reported on Form 8938